 How can we recover from the devastation the COVID crisis has had on our workforce and businesses?
 What actions are needed to make the return to work safe and productive for all concerned?
 In this webinar I will draw on research from our MIT Task Force on Work of the Future and our MITx course on these topics to discuss concrete actions for managing the return to work and for building a more resilient productive, fair, and inclusive economy for the long run.

-Kristine previously held management roles in the tourism and airline industries in Australia, New Zealand, and the UK.
-She is based in Sydney, Australia and is responsible for fostering MIT CISR research relationships with companies in Australia and New Zealand.
+Prior to her academic career, Kristine held management roles in the tourism and airline industries in Australia, New Zealand, and the UK.